 - a.
-Promote Main Street Station as the regional mass transit hub with the convergence of rail, BRT, regional bus and GRTC local bus routes. - Coordinate design requirements for High Speed Rail plans with plans for the Campus and to support the overall function of Main Street Station as an important community anchor.
+Promote Main Street Station as the regional mass transit hub with the convergence of rail, BRT, regional bus and GRTC local bus routes. - b.
+Coordinate design requirements for Higher Frequency Rail with plans for the Campus and to support the overall function of Main Street Station as an important community anchor.

-Goal 4: Street Connections and Bridges
+Goal 5: Street Connections and Bridges